joinlee/tiny-entity2/readme.md

 ## Define

-you can define entity like this:
+you can define an entity model like this:
 ``` ts
 @Define.Table({ TableName: "person" })
 export class Person extends EntityObjectMysql<Person> {